Notebook on a desk

 Declaration by the Executive Board and Supervisory Board of adesso SE pursuant to Section 161 AktG on the German Corporate Governance Code

-The Supervisory Board sees no reason to limit the term of office to a maximum of three years for the initial appointment of members of the Executive Board who were previously employees of adesso.
-In the opinion of the Supervisory Board, this provides an adequate basis for trust, even in the case of longer-term engagement.
+The Supervisory Board sees no need to limit the term of office of members of the Executive Board who were previously employees of adesso to a maximum of three years when they are first appointed.
+In the opinion of the Supervisory Board, this provides a sufficient basis for confidence in a longer-term commitment.

-The retention or clawback of variable remuneration is limited to share-based long-term remuneration.
-The cooperation between the members of the Supervisory Board and the members of the Executive Board is characterised by regular dialogue and a high level of trust.
-The Supervisory Board considers the legal remedies and the enforcement of any claims for damages against the member of the Executive Board to be sufficient in the unlikely event of such claims being justified.
+The retention or reclamation of variable remuneration is limited to share-based long-term remuneration.
+Cooperation between members of the Supervisory Board and the Management Board is characterised by regular exchange and a high level of trust.
+The Supervisory Board considers legal remedies or the enforcement of any claims for damages against the Management Board member to be sufficient in unlikely justified cases.

 For the Supervisory Board: